 It’s just one of those things in life that people should do.

 Today, though, I’m finding myself a little less apathetic about bananas.
 Staring at a screen full of photos of blackened bananas and the browned, caramel glossy topped banana bread with deep, dark cracks and tiny craters spilling over with half melted mini chocolate chips that they became, I found myself…affected.
-I took those photos a year ago.
+I took those photos a little while ago.

 It was after the birthday trip up to the mountains.